Shristythapa/Stories-of-Ghibli/README.md

 # ghibli-movies-data

-getting ghibli movies data from imdb and related sonds data from spotify api
+getting ghibli movies data from imdb and related songs data from spotify api